I received another email asking how to start teaching fitness education courses.

-After you have done this, it will be easier for you to determine who you can approach to help out.
+After you have done this, it will be easier for you to determine who you can approach to help.

 #2 – Do Some In-services

-Now that you have your specialization, you can ask some fitness centres, physical therapy clinics, or recreation centres if they would be interested in an in-service on your specialization.
+Now that you have your specialization, you can ask some fitness centers, physical therapy clinics, or recreation centers if they would be interested in an in-service in your field.

 Let’s say you love dumbbell training.
 You like thinking of different and unique ways to use dumbbells to exercise with.
-You find most people use dumbells for boring bodybuilding exercises but you have developed ways that you can use dumbbells that are exciting, fun, unique, different, and which lead to faster results.
+You find most people use dumbells for boring bodybuilding exercises.
+Still, you have developed methods for using dumbbells that are exciting, fun, unique, different, and which lead to faster results.

-You can approach a fitness centre and ask if you could talk to the person in charge of staff education.
-When you meet him or her, introduce yourself, let them know your specialization, share your idea with them, and ask if you could do a free in-service for their staff one evening.
-Most fitness centre managers are always looking for fun and exciting things for their staff – especially if it does not cost them anything.
+You can approach a fitness center and ask if you could talk to the person in charge of staff education.
+When you meet them, introduce yourself, let them know your specialization, share your idea with them, and ask if you could do a free in-service for their staff one evening.
+Most fitness center managers are always looking for fun and exciting things for their team – significantly if it does not cost them anything.

 Yes, at the start, you will have to do things for free or for a small honorarium.

-Doing a few in-services at no charge will give you practice on presenting, will give you a chance to test things out, and will allow you to get feedback from people so that you can improve.
+Doing a few in-services at no charge will give you practice in presenting, give you a chance to test things out, and allow you to get feedback from people so that you can improve.

 If I were to do it over again, this is how I would start.

-From this point, you can have your own weekend courses or present at conferences.
+From this point, you can have your weekend courses or present at conferences.

-Let me know if you want me to talk about the next step in presenting fitness education courses.
+Let me know if you want me to discuss the next step in presenting fitness education courses.